 Tip 1: Narrow the near-infinite set of devices.

 The first problem test managers face with SoLoMo apps is figuring out what devices to test, given that it's virtually impossible to test every possible device.
-The
+The Android operating system alone runs on more than 100 devices.
+Each device can have quirks, and the same device can run a different version of the Android operating system or a use a different browser or browser version.

 That's just Android.
 Test managers also have to consider Apple iOS on iPhones, iPads and iPods, including different browser and operating systems versions -- not to mention Blackberry smartphones as well as future devices.
 The list is huge.